martoe/gradle-svntools-plugin/docs/SvnTag.md

 username        | The SVN username - leave empty if no authentication is required | `$project.svntools.username` password        | The SVN password - leave empty if no authentication is required | `$project.svntools.password`

+If the `tagName` contains subdirectories (e.g. `tagName="subdir/v1.0"`), this subdirectory must already exist in the repository.

 ### Example

 The `release` task creates an SVN tag using the current version number: